Actively Recruiting

 - Children 10 years of age or younger with an acute illness

-- Parent or guardian contacts the telemedicine and medication delivery service during hours of operation
+- Parent or guardian contacts the Telemedicine and Medication Delivery Service during hours of operation

 You will not qualify if you...

-- No consent provided
+- No consent given by parent or guardian

 AI-Screening